attdevsupport/att-html5-sdk/sdk/doc_src/guides/techtip_payments/README.md

 </code>

-###Tip!
-Keep the MerchantTransactionId
+###Tip: Keep the MerchantTransactionId

 When submitting a payment request, you must provide your own unique identifier for the transaction - the **MerchantTransactionId**.
-This identifier must be unique for each transaction that you create and must be saved as it is necessary for retrieving information about the transaction.
+This identifier must be unique for each transaction that you create, and must be saved as it is necessary for retrieving information about the transaction.

-How do I create a recurring payment (subscription)?
+How do I create a subscription (i.e. recurring payment)?
 ---

-Execute the createSubscriptionUrl method.
+Use the createSubscriptionUrl method.
 For more information about the parameters of this method, refer to AttApiClient.Payment.createSubscriptionUrl.

-You can define the success and failure callbacks as anonymous functions or pass them as parameters.
+Define the success and failure callbacks as anonymous functions, or pass them as parameters.

 <code>